reshmabidikar/slate/source/includes/_credit.md

 ### Create credits

 Create one or more credits for a specified account.
 These credits will appear as `invoiceItem`s.
 They may be added to an existing DRAFT invoice, or they may result in the creation of a new invoice.
-Also, it is worth noting, that the credits are added either at account level OR invoice level (if invoiceID is specified) and not linked to any existing `invoiceItem`s.
-Consequently, if you pass certain fields like `linkedInvoiceItemId`, `subscriptionID` while creating the credit, they will not reflect in the database and the same will not be visible in subsequent Get requests.
+While adding a credit to an existing invoice, specifying fields like `linkedInvoiceItemId`, `subscriptionId` has no effect.
+These fields do not get saved in the database and will not be returned in subsequent `GET` requests

 **HTTP Request**